 You are here

-Peer review is ‘a process where scientists (“peers”) evaluate the quality of other scientists’ work.
-By doing this, they aim to ensure the work is rigorous, coherent, uses past research and adds to what we already know.’
-You can learn more in this explainer from the Social Science Space.
+Peer review is “a process where scientists (“peers”) evaluate the quality of other scientists’ work.
+By doing this, they aim to ensure the work is rigorous, coherent, uses past research and adds to what we already know.”
+This quote comes from an explainer on The Conversation, which you can read here

 A picture showing a manuscript with annotations, a notebook, and a journal.